Gerry Wilkinson in Jerusalem, Israel

 In November of 2005, Gerry was one of a group of American journalists and broadcasters who met with their counterparts in Jerusalem, Israel sponsored by the Israeli government.
 During December of 2007, Gerry was included with a handful of Philadelphia broadcasters and journalists who had a discussion with their counterparts from Kazakhstan (a former Soviet republic in Asia) sponsored by the United States Department of State.

 Early in 2011, Gerry wrote the preface for two historical books.
 One is the 813 page volume (written by member Harvey Sheldon) about the History of Philadelphia Music (that includes seven pages about Wilkinson along with a photo).
-The other is "Philadelphia Radio" by Alan Boris due out during the summer of 2011.
+The other is "Philadelphia Radio" by member Alan Boris due out during the summer of 2011.
 Besides writing the preface for both, Wilkinson also reviewed the "Philadelphia Radio" manuscript for historical accuracy.

 Late in 2011, Gerry was mentioned several times (with some quotes) in author Michael J. Lisicky's book, "Gimbels Has It."
 Gimbels for decades was also the home of WIP Radio.
 Early in 2012, Wilkinson wrote another preface.
 This one was for Harvey Sheldon's latest book, "America's Greatest Jazz and Pop Singers."
-Gerry has now written the prefaces for six different books.
+Gerry has now written the prefaces for ten different books.